Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-07-24-Q-Learning_DEP_2.md

 where $\tau_k = 1/\sigma_k^2$ is the precision (inverse variance) and $\alpha^{(t)}$ is an effective learning rate that can be modulated by meta-cognitive factors.

-### Mood Integration

-The key innovation in our framework is the integration of a dynamic mood state $m^{(t)}$ that influences both action selection and learning.
+Here we go further than the 5th model in our first post with a more comprehensive integration of a dynamic mood state $m^{(t)}$ that influences both action selection and learning.
 Mood evolves according to an exponential smoothing process:

 $$m^{(t+1)} = \lambda m^{(t)} + (1-\lambda) f(r^{(t)}) + \epsilon^{(t)}$$